pewniak747/hipbot-plugins/README.md

 ( For this to work you need to define `project` and `organization` methods as a response helpers: https://github.com/pewniak747/hipbot#response-helpers )

+### Hipbot::Plugins::UrbanDictionary

+Explains reality using UrbanDictionary.com

+Hipbot responds to:

+* explain the meaning of life, the universe and everything

 ## Contributing

 1. Fork it